learn-co-curriculum/dsc-polynomial-regression-v2-5/README.md

 ## Higher order relationships

-The use of polynomials is not restricted to quadratic relationships, you can explore cubic relationships,... as well!
+The use of polynomials is not restricted to quadratic relationships, you can explore cubic relationships as well!
 Imagine you want to go until the power of 10, it would be quite annoying to transform your variable 9 times.
 Of course, Scikit-Learn has a built-in Polynomial option in the `preprocessing` library!
-Let's call it with a polynomial of 5!
+Let's call it with a polynomial of 6!

 ```python